ENROLLMENTS FOR 2017 ARE NOW OPEN. PLEASE ADD YOUR NAME TO THE WAIT-LIST FOR 2017-2018 ACADEMIC YEAR

-No you do not have to be an ICC member but you do get a discount if you do have an Annual ICC Membership.
+No, you do not have to be an ICC member but you do get a discount if you have an Annual ICC Membership.

-Do you have to be Indian to attend?
+Do you have to be an Indian to attend?

-No, we welcome families from all backgrounds and ethnicities to our preschool.
+No, we welcome families from all backgrounds and ethnicities into our preschool family.
 All children are exposed to a Indian curriculum that include celebrations and values.

 What is the application process?

 Upon choosing the ICC Preschool for your child, you will need to submit an application with an application fee and deposit.
 For more details contact the Preschool Office at 408.934.1130, email email@example.com

 Our Preschool begins at age three and goes through PreK (five years old)